bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_SESSION.md

 const smartAccountAddress = await smartAccount.getAccountAddress();

-// creates a store for the session, and saves the keys to it to be later retrieved const { sessionKeyAddress, sessionStorageClient } = await createAndStoreNewSessionKey(smartAccount, chain);
+// creates a store for the session, and saves the keys to it to be later retrieved const { sessionKeyAddress, sessionStorageClient } = await createSessionKeyEOA( smartAccount, chain
+);

 // The rules that govern the method from the whitelisted contract const rules: Rule = [